Using a Non-Contact Voltage Tester (Voltage Pen) Safely

 - Understand the limitations.
 Remember that shielded cables, user isolation, and tester condition can all lead to a false negative.

 - Select the right tool for the job.
-Ensure your tester has the correct CAT III or CAT IV safety ratings for the work environment.
+Ensure your tester has the correct CAT rating for the environment you will encounter and follow the manufacturer’s instructions.

 Frequently Asked Questions (FAQs)